 Both the resonance of Simon and Kirby’s creation and the controversy over Kirby’s cover can be understood in relation to the background the pair shared with many other early comic book creators.
 While the United States might have had multiple reasons for entering World War II, the desire to rescue Jews, sadly, was not prominent among them.
 In fact, the United States had been systematically limiting immigration precisely from countries that embattled Jewish populations were trying the hardest to flee.
 Jack Kirby and Joe Simon were reportedly horrified by the events unfolding in Europe, and were among those who desired an early United States entry into the war.
 Kirby, who had been born Jacob Kurtzberg, and Joe Simon, born Hymie Simon — like Kirby’s later and more famous collaborator, Stan Lee, who was born Stanley Martin Lieber — were the products of recent European Jewish immigration.
 Though they were both born in the United States, their parents had emigrated from Austria and England respectively.
 They had particular and obvious reasons for supporting US intervention and reviling Nazi Germany, reasons that Michael Chabon’s novel The Amazing Adventures of Kavalier & Clay draws upon and elaborates in its fictionalized version of the controversy over Captain America #1’s cover.

 Nirit Anderman rightfully claims “nearly all great superheroes were created by Jews.”
 Scholars have accounted for this striking fact in a number of ways: by examining the exclusionary policies of other kinds of publishing versus the relative openness of “lowbrow” comic book publishing, for instance, or by exploring the outsider nature of comic book heroes themselves.
 But unlike Superman, who struggles with various aspects of his identity as Clark Kent and as a superhero, or Batman and Spider-Man, who both frequently brood darkly over their fate, Captain America’s robust patriotism doesn’t seem to allow any ambiguity that might mark him as outside mainstream American norms and values.
-Like Kirby and Simon, Captain America’s alter ego Steve Rogers was born in Brooklyn, but unlike his creators, Rogers is a blond and blue-eyed super patriot.
+Like Kirby and Simon, Captain America’s alter ego Steve Rogers was born in the state of New York (in this case, Brooklyn), but unlike his creators, Rogers is a blond and blue-eyed super patriot.